mmgen/mmgen-wallet/README.md

 MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts requiring only a bare minimum of system resources.
-The scripts work in tandem with a reference Bitcoin Core daemon (bitcoind) running on both an online and an offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
+The scripts work in tandem with a reference Bitcoin Core daemon (bitcoind) running on both an online and an offline air-gapped computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
 To track address balances without exposing keys on the online computer, MMGen relies on Bitcoin Core’s watch-only address support.
 Ordinary Bitcoin addresses can be tracked and spent too, creating an easy migration path from other wallets.

-MMGen is designed for reliability by having the reference Bitcoin Core daemon, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
+MMGen is designed for reliability by having the Bitcoin daemon itself, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
 It’s also designed for privacy: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a completely self-contained system that makes **no connections to the Internet** except for the Bitcoin network itself: no third parties are involved, and thus no information about which addresses you’re tracking is leaked to the outside